lepelog/botw-ex-all-shrines/all shrines route.md

 Run around hole, equip doublet, snowboots, snowhat, climb walls at the back, go right go up some rocks, find the ice, fifteen fire arrows on it with eagle bow

-70 KUH TAKKAR: Stasis ice block, throw bomb at it, unstasis, climb stairs Icelaunch (backup: elevator launch with mag block in lava)
+75 KUH TAKKAR: Stasis ice block, throw bomb at it, unstasis, climb stairs Icelaunch (backup: elevator launch with mag block in lava)

 [8PM] Go right for a while until rock platforms on right side, go past them and gale, grab forwards wall, gale and go right, keep going
 Box launch forwards, shock arrow the thing on the wall [10PM]

-71 KEEHA YOOG: (blessing) chest
+76 KEEHA YOOG: (blessing) chest

 If you currently have a blood moon, warp to travel medallion.
 Otherwise keep going.

-Go right, double axe airfreeze treelaunch north (left of the updraft) (figure out where to waste a gale before here) Land on a column, photo a guardian skywatcher, go right, equip attack armor, enter shrine
+Go right, double axe airfreeze treelaunch north (left of the updraft) (figure out where to waste a gale before here) Land on a column, __photo a guardian skywatcher__, go right, equip attack armor, enter shrine

-72 TENA KO'SAH: Guardian Axe++ spins, shock arrows, guardian sword after axe breaks loot weapons, no chest
+77 TENA KO'SAH: __photo the guardian__, Guardian Axe++ spins, shock arrows, guardian sword after axe breaks loot weapons, no chest

 Run forwards, glide down to tree, loglaunch to shrine, stasis platform off it

-73 KAH OKEO: Chest, wind turbine while on door, wind turbine 2, stasis platform, bomb arrow and bomb it Glide forwards and left, and beat the shrine
+78 KAH OKEO: Chest, wind turbine while on door, wind turbine 2, stasis platform, bomb arrow and bomb it Glide forwards and left, and beat the shrine

 If you haven't gotten blood moon yet, warp to travel medallion, make fire, and make it night.

-74 MIJAH ROKEE: Guardian Axe++ spins, shield, no chest
+79 MIJAH ROKEE: Guardian Axe++ spins, shield, no chest

 Warp to Daqo Chisay, gerudo clothes, jump over wall and into town, climb up, riju Glide left to seals, but get iron sledgehammer first,